What’s coming to the Florida theme parks in 2019?

-Unikitty’s Disco Drop will be a child-sized drop tower, based on “The Lego Movie” character, a princess that is half kitten, half unicorn.
+Unikitty’s Disco Drop is a child-sized drop tower, based on “The Lego Movie” character, a princess that is half kitten, half unicorn.
 Here’s how a Legoland press release describes the ride: “This ride swoops guests to the tiptop of Cloud Cuckoo Land, then drops, spins and bounces them back down to earth.”

 Looking ahead: Construction is under way on a new five-story, 150-room Pirate Island Hotel, which will connect to the existing Legoland Hotel and is scheduled to open in spring 2020.
 The hotel, Legoland’s third, will have pirate-themed rooms including treasure chests and boat-shaped bunk beds.

-Rethemed rides, in addition to Super Grover’s Box Car Derby, will include Abby’s Flower Tower, a swing tower; Slimey’s Slider; Cookie Drop, a drop tower; Elmo’s Choo Choo Train; and Big Bird’s Twirl n’ Whirl.
+Rethemed rides, in addition to Super Grover’s Box Car Derby, include Abby’s Flower Tower, a swing tower; Slimey’s Slider; Cookie Drop, a drop tower; Elmo’s Choo Choo Train; and Big Bird’s Twirl n’ Whirl.